beverleyappiatse/HayRajBev/README.md

 J. M. Gómez Hidalgo, T. A. Almeida, and A. Yamakami, “On the Validity of a New SMS Spam Collection,” Proc.
 IEEE ICMLA ’12, 2012.

 T. A. Almeida, J. M. Gómez Hidalgo, and T. P. Silva, “Towards SMS Spam Filtering: Results under a New Dataset,” Int.
 J. Inf.
 Secur.
 Sci., vol. 2, no. 1, pp. 1–18, 2013.

+*Chat GPT was used to aid in the development of the project goal document